jwatowatson/AdaptiveAntivenomDesign/README.md

 ## Output of main scripts

-The main RMarkdown file runs 7 simulation scenarios as detailed in the paper - see preprint at XXX.
+The main RMarkdown file runs 7 simulation scenarios as detailed in the paper - see [preprint](https://www.biorxiv.org/content/10.1101/2020.02.06.936815v1.abstract).